Tesla Model Y Juniper

 The original Model Y was launched in 2020 and has become the top selling car in the Tesla lineup and made in numerous factories including two in the US, Germany and China.
 The design inherited and learnt from the Model 3 with a more resolved interior and some engineering enhancements.

 There have been rumours that the Juniper Model Y will have a significantly increased range as a result of a much larger battery.
 We don't believe this will be the case as with the expected refinement upgrades it would place too much pressure on the Model X for that model to survive.
-We also think it would increase the price.
+We also think it would increase the price and something that Tesla need to keep low.

-We therefore expect the battery and motors to be largely unchanged and fall inline with the Model 3 highland, including the Performance model getting the rear motor from the M3 Highland Performance.
+We therefore expect the battery and motors to be largely unchanged and fall inline with the Model 3 Highland, including the Performance model which would get the same rear motor from the M3 Highland Performance.

 Range will improve slightly due to changes in tyres and tweaks to the aerodynamics, although we don't expect this to be significant.